Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 7. Which of the following is NOT true of water?

-a. it is a polar molecule in which oxygen tends to draw electrons away from hydrogens
+a. it is a polar molecule in which

-b. it is adhesive due to the ability of water molecules to bond strongly to each other
+of water molecules to bond strongly to each other

-c. it is an important part of biological system because it comprises a large part of the intracellular
+biological system because it comprises a large part of the

 environment

-d. it is an important part of biological system because it comprises a large part of the extracellular
+system because it comprises a large part of the extracellular

 environment